tungerer/tungerer.github.io/_pages/about.md

   - /about.html
 ---

-I am a linguist and cognitive scientist working at LMU Munich.
+I am a linguist and cognitive scientist working at the University of Munich (LMU).
 In my research, I combine psycholinguistic experiments, corpus analyses, and computational modeling to investigate language use, processing, and learning.

 <b>----- Recent books -----</b>